pyrogram/pyrogram/docs/source/start/errors.rst

 ----------------

-The ``RPCError`` packs together all the possible errors Telegram could raise, but to make things tidier, Pyrogram provides categories of errors, which are named after the common HTTP errors:
+The ``RPCError`` packs together all the possible errors Telegram could raise, but to make things tidier, Pyrogram provides categories of errors, which are named after the common HTTP errors and subclass-ed from the RPCError:

 .. code-block:: python